razibleo/AndoridTicTacToe/README.md

 # Android Tic Tac Toe

-<p>A Tic Toc Toe game with multiplayer functionaly via bluetooth created using Java </p>
+<p>A Tic Toc Toe game with multiplayer functionaly via bluetooth created using Java.</p>

 <b>Please Note:</b> Settings(Persistence) and linking via social media have not been implemented